ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/08-adt-deques.md

 we have pointers to the previous node, and a pointer to the tail of the list.

-    class DoubleNode:
-        DoubleNode(elem, prev, next):
+    datatype DoubleNode of T:
-            this.elem = elem  // Value for this node
+        elem: T                 // Value for this node
-            this.prev = prev  // Pointer to previous node in list this.next = next  // Pointer to next node in list
+        prev: DoubleNode of T   // Pointer to previous node in list
+        next: DoubleNode of T   // Pointer to next node in list

-    class DoubleLinkedList implements List:
-        DoubleLinkedList():
+    datatype DoubleDeque implements Deque:
-            this.head = null   // Pointer to list header
+        head: DoubleNode = null   // Pointer to front of deque
-            this.tail = null   // Pointer to list tail
+        tail: DoubleNode = null   // Pointer to tail of deque
-            this.listSize = 0  // Size of list
+        dequeSize: Int = 0        // Size of deque

 The main advantage with doubly linked lists are that we can implement